jameskfry/expression-language/README.md

    - Value: Your npm access token
    - Click "Add secret"

+#### GitHub Releases

+The GitHub release workflow automatically:
+- Checks if the package version has changed
+- Builds the project to generate distribution files
+- Creates a GitHub release with the new version tag
+- Generates a changelog based on commit messages
+- Attaches the distribution files to the release

+No additional setup is required for GitHub releases as it uses the default `GITHUB_TOKEN`.

-Once set up, any push to the main branch will trigger the workflow to test and publish the package.
+Once set up, any push to the main branch will trigger these workflows when the package version changes.